pyOpenSci/pyopensci.github.io/_posts/2019-11-18-pandera-dataframe-validation.md

 object that's hard to reason about in terms of its contents, data types, and other properties.

-One tool that may help you with is problem is [pandera](https://pandera.readthedocs.io/en/latest/index.html), which was accepted by pyOpenSci as part of its ecosystem of packages on September 2019.
+One tool that may help you with this problem is [pandera](https://pandera.readthedocs.io/en/latest/index.html), which was accepted by pyOpenSci as part of its ecosystem of packages on September 2019.
 Pandera provides a flexible and expressive data validation toolkit that helps